To Surveil with Love: Viewing figures

+Critical response

 The episode was met with highly positive reviews.

 Robert Canning of IGN gave the episode 8/10 and remarked that "Overall, it was a fun episode, hurt only by the uninteresting filler of Lisa dealing with blonde stereotypes.
 But even that delivered its share of memorable quotes.
 If the past few episodes are any indication, this season may go out on a very high note."

-TVFanatic.com gave the episode 4/5 and stated "The Homer's backyard sequences felt reminiscent of the prior prohibition episode, but were still plenty of funny moments.
+TV Fanatic gave the episode 4/5 and stated "The Homer's backyard sequences felt reminiscent of the prior prohibition episode, but were still plenty of funny moments.
 While the actual plot was nothing too unique, we liked the ending with Flanders realizing he was playing God and the whole camera-setup being set up as a reality show in Britain."

 Sharon Knolle of TV Squad stated "From the inspired 'Tik Tok' musical opening sequence to the last gag, 'To Surveil With Love' ranks as one of the best 'Simpsons' episodes in years.
 I never expected the rest of the episode to live up to that killer opening, but, unbelievably, it just got better as it went along."

 Emily VanDerWerff of The A.V.
-Club gave the episode an A- and said "I thought this was a strong episode of The Simpsons.
+Club gave the episode an A− and said "I thought this was a strong episode of The Simpsons.
 I laughed frequently throughout, I thought both of the major storylines mostly made sense and concluded well, and I enjoyed some of the ways the episode turned satire on its ear.
 I particularly liked the idea of Lisa conforming by becoming a brunette after everyone made fun of her for being a blonde.
 Dumb blonde jokes are as old as time itself, but the way the episode turned the whole thing into a sly parody of diversity and conformity was winning."

 Ariel Ponywhether of Firefox News gave the episode an A, remarked that "the episode is one of the better outings of the season" and concluded "There were some very slight characterization flaws, which detract slightly from the grade, as does the well-written but underdeveloped Lisa subplot.
 Add in excellent voice-over work by Eddie Izzard to the mix, however, and you have a solid episode."